 A part of me longs for that coziness that I had as a child, but each year I fail to get it.

-Well hubby grew up with no traditions and a real Christmas tree.
+Growing up we had an artificial Christmas tree and every year we put it up the day after Thanksgiving, along with all our Christmas decorations.
+Hubby grew up with no traditions and a real Christmas tree.
 My husband doesn't find the need for traditions like I do so they aren't that important to him.
 He also didn't really like Christmas when I met him so I decided to give in to his need for a real tree since that really was the only thing he cared about. (he enjoys Christmas now - guess that happens when you marry a Christmas freak! lol)

+Christmas was never stressful for me until I had kids.
+I couldn't wait to have kids so I can pass down what my mom has done for me.
+But so far, it doesn't seem to play out the way I pictured it.
 My life as a mom is completely different than my mom's.
 She worked full time, I'm a stay at home mom.
 She only had one kid, I have 2.
 She had a girl, I have boys.
-She lived in CT with all her family, I now live in OH with none of my family.
-She had a fake tree, I have a real tree.
-Down to every little detail we are different, except for our personalities.
+She lived in CT with all her family, I now live in OH with none of my family.Down to every little detail we are different, except for our personalities.

 There is no way I can duplicate my child hood...NONE of it.